Footbodds Logo

 These players represent the elite talent in Liverpool, showcasing world-class skills across scoring, creativity, defensive work, and goalkeeping.
 The per-90 statistics provide fair comparisons across players with varying playing time, highlighting those who make the most impact when on the pitch.

-Liverpool has earned 24 points at home and 18 points away.
-Performance is balanced across venues.
+Liverpool has earned 36 points at home and 24 points away.
+The team shows a clear home advantage.

 Home Advantage